gongqilin/API/my_application/README.md

 # My Application

-This section explains how an Organization or an User could register them selves to access BGL 360 APIs.
+This section explains how an Organisation or a User can register to receive access to the BGL 360 API.

 Before you can use My Application, you need a Simple Fund 360 username and password.

 <OL type=0>
-<LI>Go to the API website and select **MY APPLICATION** from the menu at the top.
+<LI>Go to the API website and select **MY APPLICATION** from the main menu.
 <br><br>
 ![Application Listing](../images/LinkToMyApplication.png)